cosmos/sdk-tutorials/interchain-exchange/tutorial/02-app-init.md

 starport packet buyOrder amountDenom amount:int priceDenom price:int --ack remainingAmount:int,purchase:int --module ibcdex
 ```

+The optional `--ack` flag defines field names and types of the acknowledgment returned after the packet has been received by the target chain.
+Value of `--ack` is a comma-separated (no spaces) list of names with optional types appended after a colon.

 ## Cancel messages

 Cancelling orders is done locally in the network, there is no packet to send.